Snowflake-Labs/sfquickstarts/site/sfguides/src/build_a_data_clean_room_in_snowflake/build_a_data_clean_room_in_snowflake.md

 Check the account identifiers that get echoed back to you for accuracy - they should match your notes.

-Positive
+> aside positive
+>
-: From here forward we'll be building the first part of the Party1 setup script.
+>  From here forward we'll be building the first part of the Party1 setup script.
 So, you'll simply paste each of the code segments that appear below in your `Party1 - Setup1` worksheet and run them individually (this is done by selecting the newly-pasted code, then clicking the blue "Run" button in the upper-right corner).

 ### Roles and Privileges
 These commands create the `party1_role` and assign it the appropriate privileges: